antoniojmarco/Ubuntu_ovpn_svr_and_Mikrotik_bridge_for_devices_behind_it/README.md

 Initializing the script:
 create a new instance of OpenVPN server

+'Welcome to this OpenVPN road warrior installer!'
--Firt, provide the IPV4 adddres of the network interface you want OpenVPN listening to: (public or local) -Select protocol do you want for incoming connections (1.
-UDP.
-2 TCP) -Choose DNS server.
-Google DNS are fast DNS server and reached from anywhere on the Internet.
+1. Which IPv4 address should be used?:  (Provide the IPV4 adddres of the network interface you want OpenVPN listening)
+2. What port should OpenVPN listen to:  (Default port 1194)
+3. Select a DNS server for the clients: (Google DNS are fast DNS server).
--Finally,  type your "user name" for create a client certificate
+4. Enter a name for the first client:   (type your "user name" for create a client certificate) "Press any key to continue..."

-Script Menu:
+Which protocol should OpenVPN use

 Select an option
 1. Add a new client